sdenike/valetpress/readme.md

 - [Homebrew](https://brew.sh) - Used for installing MySQL/PHP/etc
 - [jq](https://stedolan.github.io/jq/) - Used for reading the config file
 - [WP-CLI](https://wp-cli.org/) - Needed to complete WordPress installs
-- [LiveReload](http://livereload.com) - If you are wishing to use this for testing.
-Currently does not work in Safari 12

 Note: You will need to add the ValetPress directory to your $PATH in your `.bash_profile` or `.zshrc` so that you can run the `vp` command from anywhere on your computer.